Seedlings in a tray.

 Variable remuneration

 Variable remuneration shall aim at promoting the company’s business strategy and long-term interests, including its sustainability.
-Variable remuneration shall be based on the outcome in relation to short-term and long-term goals, respectively, comprising financial goals, goals that contribute to such (including sustainability goals), or to the value development of the company’s Class B share.
-It shall be linked to the fixed annual salary and be maximized.
-Variable remuneration is to be paid as cash remuneration and shall not qualify for pension benefits.
+Variable remuneration shall be based on the outcome in relation to short-term and long-term financial targets, targets that contribute to such goals (including sustainability targets), or the value development of the company’s Class B share.
+It shall be linked to the fixed annual salary and have a maximum outcome.
+Variable remuneration is to be paid as cash remuneration and shall not qualify for pension benefits except where required by mandatory legislation or collective bargaining agreements.

-Short-term performance goals may include, for example, organic growth, profit, cash flow, capital efficiency, return, health-safety-environment, individual targets, or a combination thereof.
-Remuneration that may be paid under such short-term performance goals shall not exceed 100 percent of the fixed annual salary.
+Short-term performance targets may include, for example, organic growth, profit, cash flow, capital efficiency, return, health-safety-environment, local (or business-area-specific) targets, or a combination thereof.
+Remuneration that may be paid under such short-term performance targets shall not exceed 100 percent of the fixed annual salary.

-Long-term performance goals shall be linked to the value development of the company’s Class B share and the company’s increased climate benefits.
-Remuneration that may be paid under such long-term performance goals, including Performance period, maximum amount and other main conditions, shall therefore be approved by the general meeting.
+Long-term performance targets shall be linked to the relative value development of the company’s Class B share and the company’s climate benefits.
+Remuneration that may be paid under such long-term performance targets, including performance period, maximum amount and other main conditions, shall therefore be approved by the general meeting.

-Total variable remuneration related to short-term performance goals and long-term performance goals in accordance with the description above shall not exceed 100 percent of the fixed annual salary.
+Total variable remuneration related to short-term performance targets and long-term performance targets in accordance with the description above shall not exceed 100 percent of the fixed annual salary.

 The company shall be able to refrain from paying variable remuneration when required and possible under applicable law, if there is special cause and withholding the payment is necessary to serve the company’s long-term interests, including its sustainability.
 The company shall also have the possibility to, under applicable law, reclaim variable remuneration paid on incorrect grounds.